 2. Schedule an appointment with an audiologist.

 Ask friends who wear hearing aids to recommend an audiologist.
 Look for a practitioner who is licensed and certified and who works with different brands of hearing aids, rather than just one.
-At Hart Hearing we work with the world’s leading hearing aid manufacturers, and our team of audiologists is here to help you hear better.
+At Hart Hearing & Balance we work with the world’s leading hearing aid manufacturers, and our team of audiologists is here to help you hear better.

 Keep in mind that there’s a difference between an audiologist — a trained health care professional with at least a master’s degree — and a hearing aid or hearing instrument dispenser, who does hearing tests primarily for the purpose of selling hearing aids.